 NOTE: In PortaBilling®, the proper name for the initial portion of the phone number (used to determine which location or type of phone network this number belongs to) is destination (e.g. 44 for the United Kingdom and 442 for London, United Kingdom).
 In the VoIP business the same entity is frequently called prefix – so we will use these terms interchangeably.

-1. On the Tariff Management page, click the tariff name.
+1. On the Tariff list panel, click the tariff name.

-2. On the Edit Tariff page, click the Upload button.
+2. On the Tariff panel, click the Rate upload button.
 You will see a page like the one below: